Lumina-Group/Lumina/README.md

 [GitHub Repository](https://github.com/Lumina-Group/alzam)

-## グループについて (About)
+## About the Group
-Lumina Developmentは、量子コンピューティング時代の到来を見据え、誰もが利用しやすい耐量子セキュリティソリューションの開発に取り組むチームによって2025年に設立されました。
+Lumina Development was established in 2025 by a team dedicated to developing quantum-resistant security solutions that are accessible to everyone in anticipation of the quantum computing era.

-現在は創業者1人で開発を進めていますが、より安全な未来を共に築く志を持つエンジニアや研究者を募集しています。
+Currently, the project is led by its sole founder, but we are actively recruiting engineers and researchers who share our vision for a safer future.

-多様なバックグラウンドを持つ仲間と協力し、最先端の暗号技術を実用的なセキュリティソリューションへと昇華させていくことを目指しています。
+We aim to collaborate with talented individuals from diverse backgrounds to transform cutting-edge cryptographic technology into practical security solutions.

-## お問い合わせ (Contacts)
+## Contact
 - [Discord](https://discord.gg/y9TURVfVyb)
 - [X (Twitter)](https://x.com/Meowkawaii_jp)
 - [Email](mailto:example.example.1.mm@icloud.com)

-## ライセンス (License)
+## License
-© 2025 Lumina Development. 全著作権所有。
+© 2025 Lumina Development.
+All rights reserved.